bhk/irk/incremental.md

-Incremental evaluation refers to various strategies for performing a computation in such a way that, after a small or isolated change in some of the inputs, the new result can be computed more efficiently than by performing the entire computation from scratch.
+Incremental evaluation refers to various strategies for performing a computation in such a way that, after a small or isolated change in some of the inputs, a new result can be computed more efficiently than by performing the entire computation from scratch.

 Most programmers are familiar with spreadsheets and build systems, which despite all of their differences (see [SURVEY], below, for a more thorough